 |World News||History||Static GK|

 |Sports||Entertainment Business||General Polity|

-Follow these tips to master verbal ability section:
+Follow these tips to master the verbal ability section:

-There are two approaches to solving grammar-based question – one is the classical approach wherein you go by rules and learn the various parts of speech and their usages and the rules that apply.
-Practice the kind of questions that are asked, and you take an approach of learning the kind of errors which lead to questions based on error detection or sentence correction.
+There are two approaches to solving grammar-based questions – one is the classical approach wherein you go by rules and learn the various parts of speech and their usages and the rules that apply.
+Practice the kind of questions that are asked, and you take an approach of learning the kind of errors that lead to questions based on error detection or sentence correction.

 Reading comprehension questions are usually the most challenging as apart from testing the skills that verbal reasoning questions test, a typical question in this section takes more time and requires you to skim and scan, be thorough, and keep a cool head.

 Reading comprehension can be tackled only through regular reading.
 Develop the habit of reading newspapers editorials, business magazines, and case studies.
 The more you read the better your grasp of RC will be.